wacevedo76/personal_history/README.md

 ## What is Personal History?

-The Personal History file is simply a data file where you can quickly record, and effotlessly save whatever it is you want to share, in a file which you completely own.
+The Personal History file is simply a JSON data file where you can quickly record, and effotlessly save whatever it is you want to share, in a file which you completely own.
 Every set of shared data is then used in conjunction with other unique data to generate a hash key that is unique and directly tide